 The European Emergency Response Capacity (EERC) was established to advance European cooperation in civil protection and enable a faster, better-coordinated and more effective European response to natural and man-made disasters.
-The EERC, commonly referred to as the voluntary pool, currently brings together resources from 23 participating states, ready for when the next disaster strikes.
+The EERC, commonly referred to as the voluntary pool, currently brings together resources from 23 participating states, ready for deployment to a disaster zone at short notice.
 These resources can be rescue or medical teams, experts, specialised equipment or transportation.
 Whenever a disaster strikes and a request for assistance via the EU Civil Protection Mechanism is received, assistance is drawn from this pool.

-At times of increasing disaster risks the European Emergency Response Capacity allows for better-organised and more coherent EU operations.
-The European Commission has set up a certification and registration process to ensure that experts or technical equipment can be deployed most effectively.
-Certifications help to ensure that national capacities are of high quality and comply with international standards.
-The European Commission, with the support of peers nominated by the participating states, assesses the capacities.
-Experts also need to participate in disaster simulation exercises to train together with peers and other teams for emergencies, in Europe and worldwide.
+The European Emergency Response Capacity allows for better-organised and more coherent EU operations.
+The European Commission has set up a certification and registration process to ensure that experts or technical equipment meet a common high standard.
+Certification help to ensure that national capacities are of high quality and comply with international standards.
+The European Commission, with the support of experts nominated by the participating states, assesses the capacities.
+Experts also need to participate in disaster simulation exercises to train together with peers and other teams for emergencies.

 The European Commission provides financial and technical support to capacities that are part of the voluntary pool during response operations.
 Participating states are reimbursed 85% of costs related to transport of equipment needed to respond to a disaster.
 Experts can also be deployed to consult communities to better prepare for disasters.
 Resources that only work well within one participating state are financed to be adapted to international standards.